pfsense/docs/source/releases/2-4-2-new-features-and-changes.rst

 OpenVPN
 -------

--  Added an option for OpenVPN servers to utilize “redirect-gateway ipv6” to act as the default gateway for connecting VPN clients with IPv6, similar to “redirect-gateway def1” for IPv4.
+-  Added an option for OpenVPN servers to utilize "redirect-gateway ipv6" to act as the default gateway for connecting VPN clients with IPv6, similar to "redirect-gateway def1" for IPv4.
    `#8082 <https://redmine.pfsense.org/issues/8082>`__
 -  Fixed the OpenVPN Client Certificate Revocation List option `#8088 <https://redmine.pfsense.org/issues/8088>`__